Agnes Warren

 Citations

-3. [S2075] James Raine, John Williams Clay, and James Raine [Jr] Testamenta Eboracensia, or Wills Registered at York: Illustrative of the history, manners, language, statistics, etc., of the province of York, from the year MCCC downwards, 6 vols. (: Surtees Society), 1:332, further cited as Raine, Clay, and Raine, Testamenta Eboracensia.
+- [S2075] James Raine, John Williams Clay, and James Raine [Jr] Testamenta Eboracensia, or Wills Registered at York: Illustrative of the History, Manners, Language, Statistics, etc., of the Province of York, from the Year MCCC Downwards, 6 vols. (: Surtees Society), 1:332, further cited as Raine, Clay, and Raine, Testamenta Eboracensia.

-5. [S2174] Gary Boyd Roberts, The Royal Descents of 900 Immigrants to the American Colonies, Quebec, or the United States Who Were Themselves Notable or Left Descendants Notable in American History (two vols., Baltimore, Maryland: Genealogical Publishing, 2018), 1:725, further cited as Roberts, RD900.
+- [S2174] Gary Boyd Roberts, The Royal Descents of 900 Immigrants to the American Colonies, Quebec, or the United States Who Were Themselves Notable or Left Descendants Notable in American History, two volumes (Baltimore, Maryland: Genealogical Publishing, 2018), 1:725, further cited as Roberts, RD900.